Stitch Fix

 Stitch Fix, Inc. is an online personal styling service in the United States.
-It uses recommendation algorithms and data science to personalize clothing items based on size, budget and style.
+The company combines human stylists with AI tools and data science to recommend clothing items and accessories based on fit, budget and style preferences.
 The company was founded in 2011 and had an initial public offering in 2017 with a valuation of $1.6 billion.
-Stitch Fix generated $1.6 billion in net revenue in its fiscal year 2023, a decrease of 21% year-over-year and reported 3,297,000 active clients in September 2023.
-It is headquartered in San Francisco, California and employs 5,860 people worldwide as of July 29, 2023.
+For fiscal year 2025, Stitch Fix reported net revenue of $1.27 billion.
+As of November 2025, it had approximately 2.31 million active clients and employed about 4,165 people worldwide.
+It is headquartered in San Francisco, California.